-about my win in the Sony World Photography Awards.
-Marek Pros from Aktuálně.cz asks
+about my winning the Sony World Photography Awards 2021.Questions asked by Marek Pros from the news portal Aktuálně.cz.

 Tomáš Vocelka has become the winner of the professional category of the 2021 Sony World Photography Awards.
 "I’m glad I trusted myself and did a career change, at the age of 50, from the managerial post back to the photography," he says.